 Palletize to save time and money

-Pallets come in the Grocery Manufacturer Association (GMA) standard size of 48”x 40”, but as Dayton’s number one provider, Dayton Pallets, Skids, and Crates can custom build pallets to a variety of sizes to service your needs.
+Pallets come in the Grocery Manufacturer Association (GMA) standard size of 48”x 40”, but as Dayton’s number one provider, Dayton Pallets, Skids, and Crates can custom build pallets to a variety of sizes to serve your needs.

 Wood pallets are the obvious choice